 Becoming Aware Of ‘Charge’ / Image: Abi Adams / abiadams.co.uk

 What is charge?
 Charge is energy in stimulation that is neither positive nor negative (it’s only the way we perceive life that it becomes good or bad).
-The expressions of charge can be body shakes, shivers, laughing, crying, scared, and anxious among many, and these are all natural expressions that we should feel free to explore.
+The expressions of charge can be body shakes, shivers, laughing, crying, scared, and anxious among many, and these are all-natural expressions that we should feel free to explore.

 We create charge from the outside in via our senses and we discharge this buildup of energy from the inside out.
 So you can see how balance is preserved through receiving and releasing.
-It’s our emotional constructs that create the disharmony within and around, because when we don’t want to experience something we perceive as bad we block it off or shut it down.
+It’s our emotional constructs that create disharmony within and around because when we don’t want to experience something we perceive as bad we block it off or shut it down.

-When you do this, you not only suppress the emotion, you suppress energy in flow and life force.
+When you do this, you not only suppress the emotion, you suppress energy inflow and life force.
 In Shamanic teachings, this is called soul loss.
 The soul fragments in difficult situations and hides in another world.

-Contemporary psychological concepts call this dissociation as a way of dealing with experience we are too terrified to confront because we don’t understand it.
+Contemporary psychological concepts call this dissociation as a way of dealing with the experience we are too terrified to confront because we don’t understand it.
 We have to have a lot of trust in ourselves and the world around us to go into something we don’t understand or more commonly, where we can’t control the outcome.

 Confronting Our triggers